 Can their friendship survive Bob’s huge physical change?

 This is a sweet book by Nick Bruel for children aged 4 to 7.
-It discusses friendship and insects’ place in nature.
+It discusses friendship and insects’ places in nature.

 Best for Learning Selflessness

 Crocodile makes sure that no other animal goes into his river.
 And no animal is brave enough to do otherwise.
-But one day, the crocodile is in pain, and it’s going to be the smallest of animals that helps him.
+But one day, the crocodile is in pain, and it’s going to be the smallest of animals that comes to help him.

 This moral story by Faustin Charles is excellent for young readers.